DinoChiesa/dotnet-xslt-service/README.md

 which allows similar capability but without the aspect of co-mingling C# code and XSLT in one file, as you can do when using `msxsl:script`.
-To use an Extension object, you encapsulate your C# code in a separately-compiled assembly, and then reference the object when the XslTransform is instantiated.
+To use an Extension object, you encapsulate your C# code in a separately-compiled assembly, and then reference the object when the XslCompiledTransform is executed.

-So, the reason this example exists is to illustrate this combination:
-- a .NET minimal Web API
-- running as a Cloud Run service in Google Cloud
-- performing XSLT
-- which itself references a separate C# class

 ## In a Little More Detail